 - Boosting Evaluation: Clients find what they are looking for, making it easier to evaluate and score proposals.

-Investing time and effort into bid preparation is essential for vendors who want to increase their chances of winning and growing their business.
+Investing time and effort into prepping is essential for vendors who want to increase their chances of winning and growing their business.

 - Increasing Chances of Winning: Vendors better tailor their proposals to the client’s specific needs, increasing their competitiveness.